Format

 An IT-Quickie is a short non-fiction book: 60-100 pages, sweet spot between 70 and 90.
 Readable in 90-120 minutes.
 Every book ends with a cheatsheet that keeps speaking back to you from the wall long after you've finished reading.

-We publish as paperback and eBook through epubli in Berlin.
-Distribution runs through the usual bookshop channels — Amazon, Thalia, Hugendubel, bookshop-orderable.
+Every quickie ships as paperback and eBook through Chameleon Books, our imprint for non-fiction in trade-book format.
+Distribution runs through the usual channels — Amazon, Thalia, Hugendubel, orderable from any bookshop by ISBN.

 One article and one book per topic